WANT TO PLAY?

 Want to learn more about our services?
 Contact us today.

 Over 30 years in the Community

-The North Eastern Music Association is a volunteer-driven non-profit organization providing Violin, Guitar and Voice instruction.
+The North Eastern Music Association is a volunteer-driven non-profit organization providing Violin, Guitar, Piano and Voice instruction.
 NEMA was founded in 1986 to provide quality, affordable music instruction to the St. Paul community and area.
 We currently offer lessons to students of all ages, styles, and levels.
 Our experienced instructors offer a fun and safe environment to explore your creativity through music.

 Passionate, experienced, talented and friendly.
 What more could you ask for?

 John Calverley (johncalverley.com) is an active freelance violinist, composer, improviser, session musician and instructor.
 As music director for Vinok Worldance he performs diverse styles of traditional music from various cultures.
 He studied violin at the University of Alberta under Norman Nelson where he received his Bachelor of Music.
 In addition to his classical training he has also competed nationally for Canadian old time fiddling and explores improvisational styles as the founding member of his gypsy-jazz group, the Felt Hat String Band.